dennisgranath/gocd-docker/README.md

 1. `docker-compose up`

-If you want to scale up multiple go-agents (three in this example):
+If you want to scale agents (three in this example):

 1. `docker-compose scale gocd-agent=3`